The most common causes in adults are scar tissue resulting from previous abdominal surgery, hernias, and tumors.

 Sometimes a colostomy

-Anyone suspected of having an intestinal obstruction is hospitalized.
 Usually, a long, thin tube is passed through the nose and placed in the stomach (called a nasogastric tube) or into the intestine.
 Suction is applied to the tube to remove the material that has accumulated above the blockage.
-Fluid and electrolytes Overview of Electrolytes Well over half of the body's weight is made up of water.
-Doctors think about the body's water as being restricted to various spaces, called fluid compartments.
-The three main compartments are... read more (sodium, chloride, and potassium) are given by vein (intravenously) to replace water and salts lost from vomiting or diarrhea.
+Fluids and electrolytes Overview of Electrolytes More than half of a person's body weight is water.
+Doctors think about water in the body as being restricted to various spaces, called fluid compartments.
+The three main compartments are Fluid... read more (sodium, chloride, and potassium) are given by vein (intravenously) to replace water and salts lost from vomiting or diarrhea.

 The cause of the obstruction and the appearance of the intestine determine whether the surgeon can relieve the blockage without removing a segment of the intestine.
 Sometimes adhesions can be cut to release the trapped segment of intestine, but they may re-form and obstruction may recur.
-In some cases, an ileostomy (a procedure where a cut-off end of the small intestine is permanently attached to a surgical opening in the abdominal wall) or colostomy (a surgically created opening between the large intestine and the abdominal wall— see Figure: Understanding Colostomy Understanding Colostomy ) is required to relieve an obstruction.
+In some cases, an ileostomy (a procedure where a cut-off end of the small intestine is permanently attached to a surgical opening in the abdominal wall) or colostomy (a surgically created opening between the large intestine and the abdominal wall—see figure Understanding Colostomy Understanding Colostomy ) is required to relieve an obstruction.

 Understanding Colostomy